Files

 Portable Network Graphics png

-Whilst PDF is the gold standard for document, PNG is a really good format for digitally drawn images.
-Whilst not as rich a control set as for our pdf files, our visuals also offers png versions of their output.
+While PDF is the gold standard for documents, PNG is an excellent format for digitally rendered images.
+Although the customization options for PNG files are not as extensive as those for PDF files, our visuals also provide PNG versions of their output for convenient use in digital environments.

 American National Standards Institute Escape Codes ansi